The-Documancer/LocalServer/README.md

 ### Step 4.
 Change configs/config.js
 Open `configs/config.js` and modify the source outputs and wwwroot constants to match your system's path.

->For the **Documancers team**, these should be the same as on my system so if you're using something different let me know so my paths don't get polluted with yours.
+>For the **Documancers team**, these should be the same as on my system so if you're using something different, be sure to let me know, so that my paths don't get polluted with yours.

 ## Launching the Local Webserver
 This starts a local webserver and a file watcher.